ibm-cloud-docs/pattern-vpc-vsi-multizone-resiliency/service-management-design.md

 - Install and configure monitoring agents on each of the VPC Virtual Servers used to deploy the web, app, and database tiers.
 The monitoring agent collects the following metrics by default: system host, file, file system, process, and network metrics.
 See [Monitoring Infrastructure](https://cloud.ibm.com/docs/monitoring?topic=monitoring-getting-started#getting-started-step3-2) for details.
 IBM Cloud Monitoring also supports monitoring of application platform metrics through Prometheus exporters or custom metrics.
 See [Monitoring Features](https://cloud.ibm.com/docs/monitoring?topic=monitoring-features) for more details.

-    -   Consider using [IBM Instana](https://www.ibm.com/docs/en/instana-observability/current?topic=overview) to get additional application performance metrics and automate application performance management for the Web, App, and Database tiers.
+- Use [IBM Instana](https://www.ibm.com/docs/en/instana-observability/current?topic=overview) to get additional application performance metrics and automate application performance management for the Web, App, and Database tiers.
 IBM Instana provides data and actionable insights to monitor the applications and automate root-cause analysis.

 - Use the Monitoring dashboard to view, aggregate, and analyze performance metrics.